mcmonkeyprojects/Sentinel/README.md

     - /sentinel avoidrange RANGE - Sets the distance to try to keep from threats.
     - /sentinel range RANGE - Sets the NPC's maximum attack range.
     - /sentinel damage DAMAGE - Sets the NPC's attack damage.
+    - /sentinel weapondamage MATERIAL DAMAGE - Sets the NPC's attack damage for a specific weapon material.
     - /sentinel armor ARMOR - Sets the NPC's armor level.
     - /sentinel health HEALTH - Sets the NPC's health level.
     - /sentinel attackrate RATE ['ranged'] - Changes the rate at which the NPC attacks, in seconds.
 Either ranged or close modes.